telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForiOS.md

 3. Restart Fiddler.

-4. Ensure your firewall allows incoming connections to the Fiddler process.
+4. Ensure your firewall allows incoming connections to the Fiddler process, and that it's not blocking all incoming connections, including those in the list of allowed apps.

 4. Hover over the **Online indicator** at the far right of the Fiddler toolbar to display the IP addresses assigned to Fiddler's machine.